 Affected: IC 8-1-8.5

 Sec.
+6. (a) The commission shall approve the recovery of reasonable lost revenues for energy efficiency programs and may approve the recovery of reasonable lost revenues for demand response programs.

-6. (a) A utility seeking recovery of lost revenue shall propose for commission review a methodology or process for calculating lost revenue that accounts for following:
+(b) A utility seeking recovery of lost revenue shall propose for commission review a methodology or process for calculating lost revenue that accounts for the following:

 (1) The impact of free-riders.